dmyma/iOS-interview/README.md

 What is your favorite programming language?
 What is your style?

+What is the ratio of testers to developers to program managers?
+What us the interaction like?
+HOw does project planning happen on the team?

+Why do you want to work...?
+I've been usigng... software for ... years, and I'm really impresed at how .. manages to create  aproduct that is universally excellent.
+For example, I 've been usign VS recently to learn game programming, and its API' are excellent.

 ### Question(my)
 What is normal day look like?
 Why did you choose this company?